 My name is Bestoun S. Ahmed, I’m a Kurdish from the North part of Iraq.
 After graduation in the university with good marks, I applied for the postgraduate fellowship opportunity in University Putra Malaysia – Malaysia.
 The achievement of this opportunity gives me a chance to finish my master’s study.

 After finishing my master’s study, I decide to do not make a delay and continue with my Ph.D. degree.
 I got a Ph.D. fellowship position in the University Sains Malaysia – Malaysia in the field of software engineering.
 With my supervisor, we discovered new ideas and new methods for testing by adopting the optimization, artificial intelligent and soft computing techniques to minimize the number of test cases for any software.
 This open’s new direction of research for me in a field called Search-based-software-engineering (SBSE).
-Then I took a lecturer position at the Salahaddin University – Erbil teaching in the college of engineering and also continued my research as the head of software engineering research group in the fields of Software Engineering, Software Testing, Optimization theories, combinatorial optimization, and artificial intelligent.
+Then I took a lecturer position at the Salahaddin University – Erbil teaching in the college of engineering and also continued my research as the head of software engineering research group in the fields of Software Engineering, Software Testing, Optimization theories, combinatorial optimization, and artificial intelligence.

 After spending three years as a lecturer and researcher, I found an advertisement about the Swiss Excellent scholarship on a group of postgraduate studies on Facebook.
 Actually it was the right time for me to think about the application for this program.
 First, because I was thinking to take some rest from lecturing and put more attention to my research and finish my postdoc position also.
-Second, it was the possibility to work with different resources and with expert researchers in the field of combinatorial optimization and artificial intelligent.
+Second, it was the possibility to work with different resources and with expert researchers in the field of combinatorial optimization and artificial intelligence.
 In addition, I was always thinking to get some life experience from Europe and interact with more people to get more cultural experience.
 So I had a lot of reasons for applying!

 The first regulation in the application was to find someone who can host me in his lab and become my supervisor.
 I thought it would be not so complicated to find it: I wrote a proposal on my research and start to search for possible supervisors in swiss universities without positive answers, as my approach, I discovered after coming to Switzerland, was very different in relation to the European approach.
 Cultural differences, also in small differences, could be sometimes a big hurdle.
 I decide then to conduct a deeper search for supervisors.
 In this stage, I searched for those organizations which have more international students and also for those supervisors who are more deeper working in the problem that I want to work in the research.
 I started to look and read the website carefully and also to look at the research groups and people inside those organizations.
 IDSIA fits perfectly with these criteria: the works of Prof. Dr. Luca Maria Gambardella are related to my research topic and IDSIA hosts many guest researchers.
 So I send Prof. Gambardella an email and he replied to me hopefully.
 After a short discussion about the situation and the research, he agreed to host me in IDSIA.
 I have put his name on the application and then I sent the whole documents to the Swiss embassy in Amman Jordan since there is no Swiss embassy in the Kurdistan region of Iraq.
 I have waited for more than ten months to get my offer letter.